How We Test Golf Balls

 Our Value Score considers:

-• Price per dozen (based on the lowest available price when purchasing two dozen or fewer)
+- Price per dozen (based on the lowest available price per dozen, including bulk prices for purchasing two dozen or more)

 Total Score